Intrenion/Milcraft/doctrine/fighting-talk.md

 Exercises and appearances cannot prove how forces will perform in war.

 **Action**
-Evaluate military claims against demanding evidence from real operations.
+Evaluate military claims by demanding evidence from real operations.

 **Outcome**
 Assessments of combat quality will become more realistic.